changeworld/azure-docs.ja-jp/articles/marketplace-publishing/marketplace-publishing-vm-image-post-publishing.md

 <properties
-   pageTitle="Azure Marketplace の仮想マシン イメージの管理 | Microsoft Azure" description="最初に発行した後に Azure Marketplace の仮想マシン イメージを管理する方法についての詳細なガイドです。" services="Azure Marketplace" documentationCenter="" authors="HannibalSII"
+   pageTitle="Managing your virtual machine image on the Azure Marketplace | Microsoft Azure" description="Detailed guide on how to manage your virtual machine image on the Azure Marketplace after initial publication." services="Azure Marketplace" documentationCenter="" authors="HannibalSII"